-A stroke occurs when blood flow to an area of the brain is cut off.
-This can be caused by a blood clot that obstructs the flow of blood to the brain, or by a blood vessel rupturing and preventing the flow of blood to the brain.
+A stroke occurs when blood flow to an area of the brain is cut off or reduced, depriving its tissue of necessary oxygen and nutrients.
+This can be caused by a blood clot obstructing the flow of blood to the brain, or by a blood vessel rupturing and preventing the flow of blood to the brain.

-The effects of a stroke can vary depending on where the stroke occurs in the brain and how much of the brain is damaged.
-Some individuals are able to recover completely from a stroke, while others are left with permanent disabilities, such as partial paralysis.
-Speech problems, vision problems, and memory loss can also be cause by a stroke.
+The effects of a stroke can vary depending upon the area of the brain affected and how long it was deprived of blood flow.
+Some individuals are able to recover completely from a stroke, whereas others are left with permanent disabilities such as partial paralysis, difficulty speaking, memory loss, vision problems and more.

 The VA categorizes strokes under several different categories.
 An embolism of the blood vessels in the brain occurs when a blood clot that occurs somewhere else in the body travels to the brain.
 A thrombosis of the blood vessels in the brain occurs when blood clots form in the brain’s blood vessels.
 A hemorrhage of the blood vessels in the brain occurs when a blood vessel in the brain ruptures.

 Veterans who experience a service-connected stroke are assigned a convalescent temporary and total disability rating for six months following their final treatment.
 Veterans are then reevaluated and assigned ratings based on their residual symptoms.
 For example, if a veteran suffers from partial paralysis due to a stroke, then the Veteran would receive a rating based on the level of paralysis.
 A veteran’s rating for residual symptoms will be based on medical records or a Compensation and Pension (C&P) Examination.
 If residual symptoms following a stroke exist and are supported by medical findings, veterans will receive a minimum disability rating of 10%.